What is a DAW? A complete guide for beginners

 Inserts, sends and returns

-Right, so you’ve got an edited, recorded take that we’re able to hear back.
-Great!
-Now you might want to treat the audio a little with some EQ, compression or other effects, known in DAWs as plug-ins.
-Your DAW will come with some plug-ins, but there’s also third-party plug-ins available!
+Right, so you’ve got an edited, recorded take that you’re able to hear back.
+Now you might want to treat the audio with some EQ, compression or other effects, known in DAWs as plug-ins.
+Your DAW will come with some built-in plug-ins, and there are also plenty of third-party options available.

 DAW plug-ins

-You can add plug-ins onto each track to carve away problem frequencies, compression and balance, or add modulation with chorus and flange, space or depth with delays and reverbs.
+You can add plug-ins onto each track to carve away problem frequencies, add compression and balance, or introduce modulation with chorus and flange, or space and depth with delays and reverbs.

-Most DAWs will have slots for plug-ins to be ‘inserted’ into the signal chain, and ‘Sends’ for duplicates of the audio to be sent elsewhere for processing in parallel with the un-effected track.
-You can usually click the slots to open up a menu of plug-ins.
+Most DAWs have slots for plug-ins to be ‘inserted’ into the signal chain, and ‘Sends’ for duplicates of the audio to be routed elsewhere for processing in parallel with the unaffected track.
+You can usually click the slots to open up a menu of available plug-ins.

-Effects like EQ, distortion or compression are usually ‘inserted’ onto the track, meaning they’re added to the track and 100% of the signal passes through the effect.
+Effects like EQ, distortion or compression are usually ‘inserted’ onto the track, meaning 100% of the signal passes through the effect.

 ProTools inserts

-More heavy duty effects, like modulation or delays are often sent to auxiliary tracks where multiple tracks can be effected.
-For example, if you’ve recorded a kick drum track, a snare drum track and a drum room mic, you can ‘insert’ EQs onto each of them, treat them differently depending on your preference, but also ‘send’ a split of those signals to an additional ‘auxiliary/aux track’.
+More heavy-duty effects, like modulation or delays, are often sent to auxiliary tracks where multiple tracks can be processed together.
+For example, if you’ve recorded a kick drum, a snare and a drum room mic, you can insert EQs onto each and treat them differently, but also ‘send’ a split of those signals to an additional ‘auxiliary/aux track’.

-This requires some extra routing: you’ll need to ‘send’ signal from your desired track via a ‘Bus’.
-You’ll then need to create a new auxiliary track, and set its input to that same ‘Bus’, as well as sending the auxiliary track’s output to your speakers or headphones.
+This requires some extra routing: you’ll need to ‘send’ signal from your desired track via a ‘Bus’, then create a new auxiliary track and set its input to that same ‘Bus’, as well as sending the auxiliary track’s output to your speakers or headphones.

-This way, sound will be sent from your audio track to the auxiliary track, and you’ll be able to control how much sound is being sent.
-Auxiliary tracks don’t need to be input monitored like audio tracks, so you’ll start to see signal straight away.
+Sound will then be sent from your audio track to the auxiliary track, and you’ll be able to control how much is being sent.
+Auxiliary tracks don’t need to be input monitored like audio tracks, so you’ll see signal straight away.

-The final explainer for DAWs is our namesake: mixdown.
-A ‘mixdown’ is when you take, for example, 12 tracks of recorded drums, two tracks of guitar, a single track of bass and 4 tracks of vocals and arrange them.
+The final section covers our namesake: mixdown.
+A ‘mixdown’ is when you take, for example, 12 tracks of recorded drums, two tracks of guitar, a single track of bass and four tracks of vocals and bring them all together.

-You might adjust levels, pan, EQ and compress them and add some auxiliary effects before those 19 audio files and multiple auxiliary tracks are ‘mixed down’ to a single ‘two-track’ a.k.a. a stereo file.
-This process is also referred to ‘summing’, i.e. turning 18 tracks into just two, and comes from the analogue world where you would have all your tracks spread out across faders on a mixing console, all being sent to a master fader to control the volume of the whole mix that was then being recorded onto tape.
+You might adjust levels, pan, EQ and compression, and add some auxiliary effects before those files and multiple auxiliary tracks are ‘mixed down’ to a single ‘two-track’ – a stereo file.
+This process is also referred to as ‘summing’, and comes from the analogue world where all your tracks spread out across faders on a mixing console were sent to a master fader before being recorded onto tape.

 Console and tape machine

 In DAWs, you can ‘bounce’ mixes quite easily, but you’ll need to tell your computer where to listen.
-For example, if you’ve been listening back to your mix from ‘Output 1-2’, you’ll want to set your bounce source to ‘Output 1-2’, so your computer captures what you’ve been listening back to.
-Most DAWs will have the option for a ‘Master Fader’ track, and oftentimes this has space for inserts for you add an effect to the whole mix like compression, EQ or limiting (a more extreme version of compression).
+If you’ve been listening back from ‘Output 1-2’, set your bounce source to ‘Output 1-2’ so your computer captures what you’ve been hearing.
+Most DAWs will have a ‘Master Fader’ track with insert slots for adding effects to the whole mix – compression, EQ or limiting (a more extreme version of compression).

-Alternatively, you can send all of your tracks to an auxiliary track, set the output of the auxiliary track to a Bus, and create a new stereo audio track.
-Set the input of the audio track to the output of your auxiliary Bus, and you should be able to monitor your entire mix or ‘print’ it, by recording your entire mix to an audio track.
-This process can be clunky but it’s good practice to ensure you’re listening back as you bounce or print!
+Alternatively, you can send all of your tracks to an auxiliary track, set its output to a Bus, and create a new stereo audio track with its input set to that Bus.
+This lets you ‘print’ your mix by recording it directly to an audio track.
+It’s a bit more involved, but listening back as you bounce is good practice regardless of method.